Percy Herbert (actor): Acting career

-to secure an interview with the Royal Academy of Dramatic Art where he won a scholarship.
-His acting career began in the theatre, which included working at John Gielgud's Old Vic Company.
+helped him secure an interview with the Royal Academy of Dramatic Art where he won a scholarship.
+His acting work began in the theatre, including at John Gielgud's Old Vic Company.

-Beginning in 1954, he went on to make nearly seventy films, often playing soldiers, most notably in The Cockleshell Heroes, The Bridge on the River Kwai (for which he also worked as consultant as well as suggesting the use of the well-known "Colonel Bogey March" which the prisoners whistled in the film), Sea of Sand, Tunes of Glory, The Guns of Navarone, Guns at Batasi, Tobruk and The Wild Geese.
-However, he was equally at home in comedies (Barnacle Bill, Casino Royale, two Carry On films), fantasy (One Million Years B.C., Mysterious Island), drama (Becket, Bunny Lake is Missing), and science fiction (Quatermass 2, Night of the Big Heat).
+Beginning in 1954, he went on to appear in 78 films.
+He often played soldiers including in The Cockleshell Heroes and The Bridge on the River Kwai.
+The Bridge on the River Kwai was about British POWs working on the Burma Railway (of which Herbert had lived experience).
+Herbert as well as being cast as Grogan, he was paid by Producer David Lean as a consultant on the film.
+It was Herbert who suggested using the well-known "Colonel Bogey March" that prisoners whistle in the film.

+His other notable war films include Sea of Sand, Tunes of Glory, The Guns of Navarone, Guns at Batasi, Tobruk and The Wild Geese.

+He was equally at home in comedies (Barnacle Bill, Casino Royale, 3 Carry On films), fantasy (One Million Years B.C., Mysterious Island), drama (Becket, Bunny Lake is Missing), and science fiction (Quatermass 2, Night of the Big Heat).

 He also acted on television; he was a regular on the short-lived American series Cimarron Strip, during a brief foray to Hollywood.
-Other television work includes Danger Man, The Saint, Z-Cars, Dixon of Dock Green and Worzel Gummidge.
+Other television work included Danger Man (re-titled Secret Agent on American TV), The Saint, Z-Cars, Dixon of Dock Green and Worzel Gummidge.

-Herbert was born in East London, and spent his youth learning to become a boxer at the Repton Boxing club.
-One of three siblings, he was the middle child.
-His father left home when he was a young boy and he was brought up by his mother Ann Herbert along with his brother Lawrence and his sister Maisie.